 Six revenue lines hold 85 percent of total revenue from charges for service -- EMS (ambulance) revenues, cable franchise fees, payment for school board tax collection, Pittsburgh Water and Sewer Authority (PWSA) indirect cost reimbursements, and the Borough of Wilkinsburg payments for City trash and fire services.
 The graph below shows the total revenues from those sources from 2010 to 2018.
-The decrease in 2013 was driven by a \$1.7 million drop in school board tax collections (\$10.1 million) and the 2014 budget target (\$12.7 million), with the expected growth driven by an increase in rates.
+The decrease in 2013 was driven by a \$1.7 million drop in school board tax collection revenue.
+EMS revenues account for the biggest difference between actual 2013 collections (\$10.1 million) and the 2014 budget target (\$12.7 million), with the expected growth driven by an increase in rates.
 The Coordinator notes the potential shortfall in this area but incorporates the City's projections in the Amended Recovery Plan.